Sophia Smith (soccer, born 1978)

-Sophia Antonia Smith (Σοφία Σμιθ; born 18 November 1978) is a retired soccer player who played as a midfielder.
-Born in the United States, she was a member of the Greece national team, having previously played for Cornell University and the Houston Stars.
+Sophia Antonia Smith (born 18 November 1978) is a retired soccer player who played as a midfielder.
+She played for Cornell University and the Houston Stars, and was a member of the Greece national team.

 College career

 Smith played for the Cornell Big Red women's soccer team as a striker noted for her speed.
 During her junior year in 1999, she was the leading scorer on the team, with seven goals and four assists.
 She lettered for three years, for a college career total of nine goals and seven assists, including two game-winning goals for Cornell.
 She was unable to return to competition for her senior year due to an invasive knee surgery for a torn ACL, sustained during the previous year's season finale against Yale.

 Club career

 Smith played for the Houston Stars in the Women's Professional Soccer League and the Houston Women's Soccer Association in the United States.